-I can highly recommend doing such a trip, because unless Marrakech the Atlas Mountains show how wonderful the landscape in Morocco can be.
+I can highly recommend doing such a trip because unless Marrakech the Atlas Mountains shows how wonderful the landscape in Morocco can be.
 If you want to check out more tours, have a look at this page.
-Marrakech Day Trips also offer great 3-4 day tours and different one day trips.
+Marrakech Day Trips also offer great 3-4 day tours and different one-day trips.

 Where to eat in Marrakech

 Morocco is famous for its culinary treasures such as oranges, dates, and almonds.
 Whether you go to the souks or to the market stalls on the Djemaa el-Fna, you find lots of regional and delicious fruits in any way.
 Besides the markets, there are lots of nice and cozy cafés and restaurants in Marrakech to spend the afternoon or night at.
 Here are my favorite cafés where I really enjoyed my time with good food and drinks in a wonderful atmosphere.

 At Earth Café you don’t have to worry about getting a place since the café is spread over a total of three floors.
 They serve vegetarian and vegan food only which is perfect for people who don’t eat meat.

 Tip: They offer cooking classes which are fantastic to learn the way of Moroccan cooking as a vegetarian or vegan.

 If you want to enjoy a coffee with a fantastic view of the spice and handicraft markets, stop by the Café des Épices.
 There you can have the typical Thé à la Menthe.
 It’s sweet green tea with fresh Moroccan mint, served in small decorated tea glasses.